Embed Fence

 Just like Embed, Embed Fence will enmesh your selected input edges into the terrain mesh.

-However, Embed Fence will also add a special property to the embedded edges.
-This property is called "Fence".
+In addition, Embed Fence will also add a special property to the embedded edges.
+This property is called a "Fence".

-A Fence lets many Landshape brushes stop by or on the Fence.
+Also, fences can control the behaviour of many Landshape brushes.
+Brushes can stop their action by a Fence, or on the Fence.
 This can be quite useful whenever you want the Fence to also express the border between different shapes.

 For instance, you may want brush the terrain on one side of the Fence as to be smooth.
 Then, you want to brush the terrain on the other side of the Fence to be rough.